 What are the Physiological Buffers in the Human Body and its importance?
-The normal hydrogen ion concentration of body fluids is about 40 nmol liter (pH–7.4): during the course of one day, some 60 mmol/ liter of hydrogen ion is added to it which, if not buffered, would raise the concentration of the extracellular fluid (12 liters say) to 5 mmol/ liter.
+The normal hydrogen ion concentration of body fluids is about 40 nmol litre (pH–7.4): during the course of one day, some 60 mmol/litre of hydrogen ion is added to it which, if not buffered, would raise the concentration of the extracellular fluid (12 litres say) to 5 mmol/litre.

 Ultimately, of course, these excess hydrogen ions and associated bases need to be excreted by the kidneys (making it acid), but initially, they combine with buffers to minimize the change in pH.

 Bicarbonate—CO2 buffer: The most important physiological buffers in the body are the bicarbonate–CO2 system, the large anion complexes such as plasma proteins and phosphates and haemoglobin in cells.
 In all of these, the essential reaction is:

 If hydrogen ion increases, then it combines with the buffer, if it decreases, some hydrogen ions are released from the.
 H-buffer complex: in this way, the body fluids are stabilized against hydrogen-ion change.

 Here we shall be concerned only with the bicarbonate-CO2 system, for it shows some special features which must be discussed: haemoglobin also shows special features.

 Quantitatively, the bicarbonate-CO2 system is a very good buffer in the body, yet in a test-tube, the system is not exceptional: there are reasons for this:

 pH = 6.1 + log 25/1.34 = 7.4

 The ratio of dissolved HCO3 to CO2 is 25 to 1.34, i.e. nearly 19 to 1, not as shown in the below picture.